Percussionist Joley Cragg trained at the Royal College of Music, and the Guildhall School of Music and Drama.

-Theatre work includes The National Theatre (Antony and Cleopatra, Percussion and deputy MD), The Globe (Love’s Labour’s Lost 2018 summer season, deputy Romeo and Juliet, Summer of Love 2017 Season), The Royal Shakespeare Company (deputy Cymbelline, Barbican Theatre and Queen Anne, Haymarket), Alex Parker Productions (The Railway Children, Cadogan Hall, A Little Night Music and Kings of Broadway, Palace Theatre, Sunset Boulevard, Yvonne Arnaud Theatre.)
+Theatre work includes The National Theatre (Antony and Cleopatra, Percussion and deputy MD), The Globe (Love’s Labour’s Lost 2018 summer season, deputy Romeo and Juliet, Summer of Love 2017 Season), The Royal Shakespeare Company (deputy Cymbelline, Barbican Theatre and Queen Anne, Haymarket), Club 11 Productions (A West End Christmas, Cadogan Hall) and Alex Parker Productions ( The Railway Children, Cadogan Hall, A Little Night Music and Kings of Broadway, Palace Theatre.)
 Joley is also a percussion deputy on Motown the Musical (Shaftesbury Theatre.)

 Joley has a special interest in Indian music and regularly performs on the tabla.
 She has worked on new operas and in a contemporary setting using the instrument.
 Recent performances at The Globe had a tabla feature.
 Some of Joley’s compositions for the instrument are featured in Kuljit Bhamra’s book series ‘Read and Play: Indian Tabla Drums’, available now.